bcwik9/FFXIAngler/README.md

 ## Thanks

-Massive thanks to https://www.youtube.com/@LearnCodeByGaming for the great beginners guide to making OpenCV bots for games.
+Big thanks to [Gakkun89](https://github.com/Gakkun89) for their original work on this bot.

 Windowcapture code taken from: https://github.com/learncodebygaming/opencv_tutorials